IDouble/Keyboard/README.md

 - powerfull
 - many functions

-I searched long for a simple Keyboard class in Java but I found nothing who fitted my needs,so I writted a simple Java API for accessing the Mouse.
+I searched long for a simple Keyboard class in Java but I found nothing who fitted my needs,so I writted a simple Java API for accessing the Keyboard.

 # Example